jhonatantirado/COVID-Net/README.md

 |  test |   100  |      98   |     5    |    203 |

 ## Training and Evaluation
-The network takes as input an image of shape (N, 224, 224, 3) and outputs the softmax probabilities as (N, 3), where N is the number of batches.
+The network takes as input an image of shape (N, 224, 224, 3) and outputs the Softmax probabilities as (N, 3), where N is the number of batches.
 If using the TF checkpoints, here are some useful tensors:

 * input tensor: `input_1:0`